tgvaughan/FORTH.jl/README.md

                                                                            **
     ok

+(`INCLUDE-LIB` is exactly like INCLUDE, but includes files relative to thte platform-dependent forth.jl src/ directory.)
 To exit, enter ^D on a blank line or use the `BYE` word.

 ## FORTH-83 Compliance